juliaguida/oystercard/pills/javascript&JasminePill.md

 Javascript week is a very special time at Makers.
 For me it was the first time I wanted to throw things at the projector and scream ‘HERESY’.
 It was not my beloved Ruby, and I was not happy about it.

-I felt strangely codeblind - unable to make sense of all the curly brackets, parenthesis, semicolons and the damn word ‘function’ here there and everywhere.
+I felt strangely unable to make sense of all the curly brackets, parenthesis, semicolons and the damn word ‘function’ here there and everywhere.
 My reaction was to fill my soul with a deep and passionate hatred of Javascript as a language, and anyone involved with it was the Devil.
 I was wrong.

 Despite my incredible prejudice against Javascript I was unable to deny the cool things this ugly little duckling could do in a browser.
 It made my webpages shimmer and sparkle- and I knew I had to get over this.